-From June 21-29, 2016, the Record & Burpee’s Children’s Zoo will be at Good’s Store in New Holland.
+The Record & Burpee’s Children’s Zoo will be at Good’s Store in East Earl the beginning of July.
 It is open from 10am to store closing, and it is is FREE (with the exception of a few extra things you need to pay for mentioned at the end of this post).

 This is the BEST petting zoo in the area, in our opinion.
 The animals are so eager to see you and be pet—especially if you go right before feeding time.
 The excitement contagious.